 These also include the representation of subsets, language preferences for use of particular terms and mapping from or to other code systems.
 Every reference set has a unique numeric concept identifier.

 NRCeS will be publishing refsets relevant in India in phases.
 Requirements may also be submitted to NRCeS for new refset development and publication.
 Vendors, clinicians and researchers are encouraged to submit refsets prepared by them for consideration as nationwide standard.

-07 SNOMED CT Preview Refsets for commonly found diseases on which National Health Programs are run by the Ministry of Health and Family Welfare (MoHFW), Government of India have been released.
+30 SNOMED CT Simple Refsets covering common diseases under National Public Health Programs and Medical Specialty / Department-wise refsets on which National Health Programs are run by the Ministry of Health and Family Welfare (MoHFW), Government of India have been released.